My Approach to Helping

 More Info About My Practice

-My office is designed to provide a sense of safety and comfort to explore your emotions.
+Outside of Telehealth my office is designed to provide a sense of safety and comfort to explore your emotions.
 Young Living Essential Oils are diffused for grounding and healing energy.
 Education regarding the correlation between PTSD, trauma, and the emotions attached is processed in session.
 The human mind is resilient and I will work with you to manage distressful emotions and guide you towards a healthier state of being.